 You can defeat this voice by not focusing on it.
 You have to try to replace those negative thoughts with positive ones.
 And when you are up on the stage, you have to let go of all fears and be present.
 Thinking too hard about your actions sometimes leads to unfavorable results.
 In your attempt to make your work flawless, you make even more mistakes.

 Delivering a speech or leading the presentation may make you anxious.
 But if you focus on your anxiety and let it control your thoughts, you will make things worse for yourself.
 You have to live in the moment and focus on what you have to deliver instead of what can go wrong or how your audience will react to what you have to say.

 3. Practice Mindfulness

 Mindfulness is the state of active and intentional attention to the present.
 It urges you to go with the flow, be present, and just focus on being.
 Mindful people are happier and have a positive outlook on life.
 Is mindful an inherent quality, or can you achieve mindfulness at any stage of your life?

 You can work on being more mindful at any age.
 We have listed down a few exercises that will help you focus on yourself and live in the moment instead of focusing on distracting and negative thoughts.

 Wake Up Early

 When you wake up early in the morning, you have a great opportunity to get the important things done.
 You also will have low levels of stress and anxiety as you don’t have to rush to catch the bus to work or get other tasks done.

 We have defined our life's purpose with lists and goals.
 Minutes after reaching one goal, we motivate ourselves to achieve another goal.
-Since we are living in a highly materialistic world, we often take some of our blessings for granted.
+Since we are living in a highly greedy and materialistic world, we often take some of our blessings for granted.